Skip to main content

 Automated

-Guest cancels a reservation that starts tomorrow, and your cancelation policy does not allow for this.
+Guest cancels a reservation that starts tomorrow.

 Guest wants to move their dates from checking in tomorrow to next month, and the cancellation policy is not in the 100% refund period.